 Spanish rice – known as paella many people assume Spanish rice is the same as Mexican rice, but Spanish rice makes use of saffron as opposed to cumin and is typically more yellow in color.

-Sticky rice – Glutinous rice has a rather faint amyloseOpens in a new tab. content and is exceptionally viscous when cooked.
+Sticky rice – Glutinous rice has a rather faint amylose content and is exceptionally viscous when cooked.
 Like all varieties of rice, glutinous rice does not include dietary gluten and should be harmless for gluten-free diets.
 Often mistaken for sushi rice, sticky rice is primarily used in sweet treats and rice snacks.
 Personally, I can’t wait to try this one out!

 Vegetarian fried rice – Lacto-Ovo is the standard vegetarian and usually includes egg.
 Vegan forgoes the egg and sometimes adds protein with tofu.
 I have not ever tried vegetarian rice, but recipes are online and the Ninja Foodi is uniquely suited for this type of fried cooking.
 You can cook the rice, tofu, and then fry everything in 1 pot.